History & Staff

 Mr. Jacob B. Koch, Director

 Jacob B. Koch, Funeral Director, joined the firm in 2002.
 I grew up in Freeport, OH in a small town funeral home, first owned by my grandparents, now owned and operated by my parents.
 I graduated from Lakeland High School in 1997, Muskingum Area Technical College in 1999, and the Cincinnati College of Mortuary Science in 2000.
 I completed a one year apprenticeship in Sugarcreek to obtain my funeral directors / embalmers license.
 I married Amanda (Luyster) in 2001 and we have a son, Seth Randall and a daughter Audra Lynn.
-We reside in the country just outside of Cambridge where we enjoy working with our horses and fishing and boating on the pond.
+We bought a small farm just outside of Cambridge where we enjoy working with our horses and fishing and boating on the pond.
 I am a member of The Cambridge Lion’s Club, a life member of the O.G.C.A, and the Unity Presbyterian Church in Cambridge.
-I enjoy spending time with family and being involved with all my son and daughters' sporting activities.
+I enjoy working on the farm and spending time with family at all of the kids sporting events.

 Mr. Kris R. Gibson, Director